oblac/jodd/README.md

 [![Help Contribute to Open Source](https://www.codetriage.com/oblac/jodd/badges/users.svg)](https://www.codetriage.com/oblac/jodd)

 > We want to inspire the world to create.
 To use tech skills and build something truly...
 Awesome.
 Beautiful.
 Helpful.
-Changing.
-Now you are free to code lightweight and focus to unleash your potential.
-Jodd is set of developer friendly and open-source Java micro-frameworks; designed to make things simple, but not simpler.
+Impactful.
+Now you can produce lightweight code and focus on unleashing your full potential.
+Jodd is a set of developer-friendly and open-source Java micro-frameworks.
+It's designed to make things simple, but not simpler.

 + Official web site (site & documentation): https://jodd.org
 + Jodd micro-frameworks (30 min overview): https://joddframework.org